The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 The biggest thing for me?
 Kit takes the stress out of email marketing.
 I can spend less time struggling with tech settings and more time actually creating content.

-While there are a few quirks like limited customization for email templates, the overall experience has been smooth.
+Although there are a few quirks, such as limited customization options for email templates, the overall experience has been smooth.

 You can create impactful emails, landing pages, and forms in minutes with their intuitive interface.